 Best Procedures for Under Eye Wrinkles

-To reduce wrinkles around the eyes that appear with movement, the treatment approach would be to reduce the movement that causes these wrinkles.
+To reduce dynamic wrinkles around the eyes, treatment focuses on limiting the muscle activity responsible for these lines.
 This movement can be reduced by limiting muscle activity with a neurotoxin such as Botox, Dysport, or Xeomin as reduced movement makes the lines appear less deep.
 An artistic and experienced touch with injectable neurotoxins is important so that natural movement and facial expressions are not affected.
 With time and regular treatment, lines, and depressions in the skin caused by constant muscle contraction improve.

 It is important to understand that wrinkles around the eyes cannot be eliminated.
 The goal here is to improve or reduce wrinkles.
 As is often seen in some well-known people, attempting to completely erase lines and wrinkles could result in frozen, expressionless faces that don’t look natural.